 What goes on behind the fence you could only imagine.

-A family, bored with mediocrity, spy on their neighbors only to find that all is not what it seems.
+A family, bored with mediocrity, spy on their neighbours only to find that all is not what it seems.

 These loglines and synopses will be posted on my website in the next couple of days.

-Here’s an excerpt from my screenplay WILD LILY FIELDS which is full length script written for a feature film.
+Here’s an excerpt from my screenplay WILD LILY FIELDS which is a full-length script written for a feature film.